Home-remedy treatments for cold sores (fever blisters) –

 Arginine rich foods – (foods to avoid) – Nuts, seeds and some types of beans (peanuts, almonds, sunflower seed kernels, walnuts, hazelnuts, lentils, Brazil nuts, cashews, pistachios, flax seeds, kidney beans, soybeans).

 Lysine rich foods – (eat more of these) – Red meats, fish and dairy products.

 Here are a few simple things that you can do that should help to minimize the number of cold sore outbreaks you experience.

-- Since exposure to light (especially ultraviolet light) can trigger cold sores, when outside you should shield your face from the sun with a hat.
-Also, when outside or when using a tanning bed or booth, apply a lip balm that contains a sun screen having a SPF value of 15 or more.
+- Since exposure to light (especially ultraviolet light) can trigger cold sores, when outside shield your face from the sun with a hat.
+Also, when outside or when using a tanning bed or booth, apply a lip balm that contains a sunscreen having an SPF value of 15 or more.
+(Rooney)

-- Since injury to your lips can trigger cold sores, minimize the potential for lip damage caused by chapping by applying a moisturizing lip balm.
+- Since lip injury can trigger cold sores, minimize the potential for lip damage caused by chapping by applying a moisturizing lip balm.

-The herbal antiseptics Sage and Tea Tree Oil and also the herbal sedative Violet have been suggested as being useful in treating cold sores.
+The herbal antiseptics Sage and Tea Tree Oil and also the herbal sedative Violet are sometimes suggested as being useful in treating cold sores.
 (Please remember that herbal compounds must be used appropriately.
 You should always discuss your plans with your health care professional before initiating any type of treatment.)

-Take precaution when treating your cold sores.
+Take precautions when treating your cold sores.
 The herpes virus is contagious!

 Remember, each of the stages of cold sore formation and healing must be considered to be contagious.
-This means that after you have applied any type of treatment you should always properly dispose of any applicator that has come into contact with your sore and wash your hands.
+That means that after you have applied any type of treatment you should always properly dispose of any applicator or item that has come into contact with your sore and wash your hands.